Fairness in AI-Driven Recruitment: Challenges, Metrics, Methods, and Future Directions: Introduction

+\IEEEPARstart{T}{he} recruitment process is crucial for organizational success, influencing employee selection, organizational culture, and overall productivity \cite{huselid1995impact, becker1996impact}.
+Traditionally, hiring practices—such as job advertisements, skill assessments, and personality tests—have been extensively studied by human resource (HR) professionals and industrial-organizational (I-O) psychologists \cite{mujtaba2019ethical}.
+Recently, the recruitment landscape has undergone a significant shift toward digital methods, evolving through three phases: from online applications and digital resumes in the 1990s (\textit{digital recruiting 1.0}), to centralized job aggregation platforms in the 2000s (\textit{digital recruiting 2.0}), and currently, to extensive integration of artificial intelligence (AI), termed \textit{digital recruiting 3.0} \cite{black2020ai}.
+Today, AI-driven tools are increasingly adopted for diverse recruitment tasks including job advertisement creation, candidate screening, video interviewing, and automated candidate assessments \cite{woods2020personnel, mujtaba2019ethical, black2020ai}.

-The growing reliance on AI in recruitment is driven by its demonstrated effectiveness in various HR tasks.
-A key area is job applicant screening, where digital methods have been shown to expedite the process while potentially reducing human bias \cite{woods2020personnel}.
-For large organizations handling thousands or even millions of applications, automated recruitment methods have become increasingly essential \cite{black2020ai,google-applicants,woods2020personnel}.
-AI also plays a significant role in crafting job advertisements, with large language models (LLMs) like ChatGPT being used to draft and outline the necessary skills and qualifications, thereby attracting suitable candidates \cite{shrmchatgpt}.
-Additionally, LLMs are employed to generate interview questions and refine communications with job candidates \cite{shrmchatgpt}.
-Given the significant shift towards remote work, particularly following the COVID-19 pandemic, the reliance on AI for hiring and recruitment decisions is expected to increase substantially \cite{forman_glasser_lech_2020,scanlon2018four}.
-This integration of AI into recruitment processes is underscored by recent statistics showing that, as of 2019, 88\% of organizations globally utilized some form of AI in their recruitment activities.
-Specifically, 41\% used AI-based chatbots for candidate engagement, 44\% used AI for candidate identification from social media and other public data, and 43\% used AI for recommending training to candidates \cite{brin_2021}.
-With the increasing availability of cloud storage and computing resources, the prevalence of AI applications in recruitment is expected to continue growing.
+The increasing reliance on AI in recruitment is driven by its demonstrated effectiveness in various HR tasks.
+A notable application area is job applicant screening, where digital methods can expedite the hiring process and potentially reduce human biases \cite{woods2020personnel}.
+Large organizations handling substantial numbers of applications increasingly find automated recruitment methods essential for operational efficiency \cite{black2020ai,google-applicants,woods2020personnel}.
+AI has also begun to play a significant role in crafting job advertisements, with large language models (LLMs), such as ChatGPT, used to draft outlines of necessary skills and qualifications, potentially attracting a broader range of suitable candidates \cite{shrmchatgpt}.
+Furthermore, organizations have started employing LLMs to generate interview questions and refine communications with job candidates \cite{shrmchatgpt}.
+Given the rapid shift towards remote work—accelerated by the COVID-19 pandemic—the use of AI for hiring and recruitment decisions is anticipated to further expand \cite{forman_glasser_lech_2020,scanlon2018four}.
+Recent statistics indicate significant growth, with a 2019 industry survey reporting that 88\% of organizations globally have experimented with AI in recruitment activities; among these, 41\% employed AI-based chatbots for candidate engagement, 44\% utilized AI for identifying candidates through social media and public data, and 43\% leveraged AI for training recommendations \cite{brin_2021}.
+With expanding access to cloud computing resources, AI integration in recruitment practices is likely to continue growing, underscoring the need to critically assess fairness and transparency of these methods.